• 01616 966 229

 What if I could afford to pay for hire?

-At this point, if you could afford the hire charges, the solicitor for the at-fault insurer will suggest that instead of hiring a vehicle on credit, you should have found one from a high street company for a cheaper rate and instead used that company.
-However, the burden of proof then falls on the solicitor for the at-fault insurer to prove that there exists a cheaper rate (for which they will produce a Basic Hire Rates report).
+At this point, if you could afford the hire charges, the solicitor for the at-fault insurer will suggest that instead of hiring a vehicle on credit, you should have hired one at a local high street company for a cheaper rate.
+However, the burden of proving that lower rates were available falls on the Solicitor for the at-fault insurer.
+They do this by producing a basic hire rates report which details the rates of hire offered by mainstream hire companies, along with their terms and conditions of hire.

-You mentioned whether I could afford to repair or replace my vehicle?
-Why do they ask that?
+Why would I be asked whether I could have afforded to repair or replace my vehicle?

-They ask this because being “impecunious” also affects the duration of the hire period – for example, if you couldn’t afford to repair or replace your vehicle, you would then have no choice but to wait for your insurance company or even the at-fault insurer.
+This is asked because being “impecunious” also affects the duration of the hire period – for example, if you couldn’t afford to repair or replace your vehicle, you would then have no choice but to wait to receive payment before dealing with this (or even wait until you had saved up the money you needed).
+However, if you were pecunious, you would have more options open to you, and then the question is whether you acted unreasonably.

 What happens if the solicitor for the at-fault insurer doesn’t settle the claim?